Glycogenolysis in muscle and liver: steps and regulation

 In hepatocytes, glycogenolysis is stimulated by glucagon and adrenalin, inhibited by insulin, and subject to negative allosteric regulation by glucose as well.

-In the muscle, glycogen is an energy source for muscular activity; therefore, glycogen breakdown occurs during contraction, and only in muscles involved in the activity.
+Glycogen is an energy source for muscular activity; therefore, glycogen breakdown occurs during contraction, and only in muscles involved in the activity.

 In muscle cells, glycogenolysis is stimulated by adrenaline, and regulated by positive and negative allosteric effectors, AMP and calcium ion, and ATP and glucose 6-phosphate, respectively.